RoboSense-LiDAR/rslidar_sdk/doc/howto/how_to_use_multi_lidars.md

 #### step1

-​	Suppose you have well connect three LiDARs with your computer and you can see the pointcloud of each LiDAR on RSView.
+​	Suppose you have well connect three LiDARs with your computer and you can see the point cloud of each LiDAR on RSView.
 At this time, you should have known the *msop port and difop port*  for each LiDAR.
 If you have no idea about this, please check the LiDAR user-guide first.